-B).
-A discussion of how the long-term job projections relate to the types of unsubsidized jobs for which SCSEP participants will be trained and the types of skill training to be provided (20 CFR 641.302(d)).
+A Discussion of how the long-term job projections relate to the types of unsubsidized jobs for which SCSEP participants will trained and the types of skills training provided.
+(20 CFR 641.302(d))

-SCSEP participants receive training and work experience for many in-demand occupations, such as: clerical and receptionist work; customer service; kitchen/food service; janitorial, maintenance and housekeeping; security; retail sales; adult day programs; and, as older worker specialists.
+SCSEP participants receive training and work experience for many in-demand occupations, such as clerical and receptionist work, customer service, kitchen/food service, janitorial, maintenance and housekeeping, security, retail sales, adult day programs, and older worker specialists.

 Training assignments are developed to provide the skills and work experiences needed to support the employment requirements of the regional economy.
-Training has commenced in Program Year 15 and will continue at minimum, bi-annually to research and maintain current data on High Priority Occupations (HPO's).
-Most participants are assigned to nutrition, recreation, and day programs at Senior Centers; State Service Centers; childcare programs; homeless shelters and housing agencies; government offices; schools; and, community centers.
+Training has commenced in Program Year 15 and will continue, at a minimum, bi-annually to research and maintain current data on high priority occupations.
+Most participants are assigned to nutrition, recreation, and day programs at Senior Centers, State Service Centers, childcare programs, homeless shelters and housing agencies, government offices, schools, and community centers.
 The project also gives qualified participants consideration for training assignments involving the administration of the senior employment program.
-The program is always looking for training sites that provide the greatest community service, good training opportunities and future hiring potential.
+The program is always looking for training sites that provide the greatest community service, good training opportunities, and future hiring potential.